calipho-sib/nextprot-queries/README.md

 # neXtprot advanced search example queries

-Example queries neXtProt advanced searches (SPARQL).
+Example queries for neXtProt advanced searches (SPARQL).

 #### Naming convention
 For queries to be published, use: